AviralDhingra/imgToSketch/README.md

 # Image To Sketch
-Converts an image (JPG, PNG, Etc.) to a sketch-like version of the picture.
+Converts an image (JPG, PNG, Etc.) to a sketch-like version of the picture using opencv2.